JPETTomography/Gate/JPET_GATE_Use_Examples/Example_4/README.md

 ---------------------------------------

 In this example, you'll learn how to run simulations for a set number of events and how to archive simulation data.
 As in example number 1, here we will use the same detector's geometry.
 In addition, you will learn how to set selected physical processes and define two sources (**linear** and **point**) of particles.
-Please read descriptions in makro files to know more - feel free to modifying macros.
+Please read descriptions in macro files to know more - feel free to modifying macros.

 Files description
 ------------------

 **Main.mac** - This is the main macro you call in GATE, it manages the remaining macros.

-**Visualisation.mac** - contains information how present geometry
+**Visualization.mac** - contains information how present geometry

 **Geometry.mac** - describes detector geometry